BlueVelvetSackOfGoldPotatoes/handwriting-recognition/Task 1 & 2/README.md

-# Handwriting Recognition

-## Dead Sea Scrolls Task 1 & 2
+# Handwriting Recognition Task 1 & 2: Dead Sea Scrolls

 - The code was built in Python version 3.8.13